reymonzakhary/mlang/README.md

 Credits

-This package was developed by Your Name.
+This package was developed by Reymon Zakhary.
 Special thanks to the Laravel community for their support and inspiration.

 Contact

-If you have any questions or need further assistance, you can reach out to the package maintainer at your-email@example.com.
+If you have any questions or need further assistance, you can reach out to the package maintainer at reymon@charisma-design.eu.